Manual Multi-Timeframe Analysis vs Confluence Tools: What Actually Scales in 2026

 - Daily: check only what the system flags via alert rules.

-- Execution: use charts only when the plan is active (TradingView or any charting tool).
+- Execution: charts only when the plan is active (TradingView or any charting tool).
 See ConfluenceMeter vs TradingView.

 Who should stay manual (for now)